Daily Horoscope: Find out what the stars have in store for you today—September 7, 2018

 Capricorn

-Your focus should be on new initiative or stating new business.
-Just be careful with your health as you may fall sick due to lot of stress Despite having a busy professional life, you will have enough time to indulge in creativity.
+Your focus should be on a new initiative or starting a new business.
+Just be careful with your health as you may fall sick due to a lot of stress Despite having a busy professional life, you will have enough time to indulge in creativity.
 Try to avoid any misunderstanding with your partner.

 Aquarius